 K. A. Reid, C. M. Davis, R. B. Dyer, and J. T. Kindt, “Binding, folding, and insertion of a beta-hairpin peptide at a lipid bilayer surface: Influence of electrostatics and lipid tail packing.”
-Submitted to Biochim.
-Biophys Acta – Biomembranes 8/2017.
+Biochim.
+Biophys Acta – Biomembranes link

 Simulation snapshots showing “flip and dip” mechanism for SVS-1 to move from an on-top position to a partially inserted state in a POPG/POPC mixed lipid bilayer under applied surface tension.